-A group of Central Texas men are hoping to combat kidnapping and human trafficking across the area.
+A group of Central Texas men is hoping to combat kidnapping and human trafficking across the area.

 "I saw it come across my timeline…missing and women and children.
 I was compelled to do something and take action.
 I am a son, I do have a mother, I have a girlfriend, I have a sister, nieces, so I feel like it was my responsibility to take action as a man of the community," said Johnny Mo.

 Mo, along with Nino, Brandon Martin and Jerome Thomas, are coming together to plan a seminar.